Brijesh Thapa, Ph.D.

 |Address:||P.O.
 Box 118208, Gainesville, FL 32611-8208|

 Brijesh Thapa, Ph.D., is a Professor in the Department of Tourism, Recreation and Sport Management at the University of Florida.
-He is also the Co-Director of the Tourism Crisis Management Institute, and an Affiliate Faculty in multiple academic units: School of Natural Resources & Environment, Warrington College of Business, Center for International Business Education and Research, Center for African Studies, Center for Latin American Studies, Water Institute, Transportation Research Center, and the Graduate Program in Sustainable Development Practice.
+He is also the Co-Director of the Tourism Crisis Management Initiative, and an Affiliate Faculty in multiple academic units: School of Natural Resources & Environment, Warrington College of Business, Center for International Business Education and Research, Center for African Studies, Center for Latin American Studies, Water Institute, Transportation Research Center, and the Graduate Program in Sustainable Development Practice.